 - Customer/client.
 This type occurs when the violent person has a relationship with the business – such as a disgruntled customer who receives services from the company (for example, in retail, health, or service industries).

 - Worker on worker.
 These incidents involve current or former employees committing violence toward their present or past places of employment.

 - Personal/domestic relationship.
 Violence committed in the workplace by someone who doesn’t work there but has a personal relationship with an employee who does – such as an abusive spouse or domestic partner.

 Businesses can be held liable for workplace violence incidents through vicarious liability, negligent hiring, or premises liability.

-When workplace violence occurs, similar themes emerge concerning the underlying causes and the backgrounds of the perpetrators, according to an in-depth review of the 28 mass acts of violence that occurred in 2017 by the U.S. Secret Service.
-Understanding these clues may help employers react proactively.
+When workplace violence occurs, similar themes emerge concerning the underlying causes and the backgrounds of the perpetrators, according to an in-depth review of the 28 mass acts of violence that occurred in 2019 by the U.S. Secret Service.
 For example, of the suspects studied: